SAP-samples/btp-fiori-helloworld/docs/hellofiori/1_discover/1_mission_story.md

 # About this Mission

-You will create a simple Hello World application running on SAP Business Technology Platform (SAP BTP) leveraging SAPUI5, SAP Business Application Studio (BAS), Cloud Foundry runtime, and SAP Launchpad Service.
+You will create a simple 'Hello World' application running on SAP Business Technology Platform (SAP BTP), leveraging SAPUI5, SAP Business Application Studio (BAS), the Cloud Foundry runtime, and the SAP Launchpad Service.

 ### SAP Fiori Freestyle and SAP Fiori Elements

-In this mission you will use **SAPUI5** or **SAP Fiori freestyle**,  gives you complete flexibility about your application.
-For each screen, you have to write  JavaScript UI code, which may be time-consuming.
+In this mission, you will use **SAPUI5** or **SAP Fiori freestyle**, which provides you with complete flexibility for your application.
+For each screen, you have to write  JavaScript or TypeScript UI code, which may be time-consuming.

-You will not use **SAP Fiori elements** in this tutorial, which uses standard templates for creating applications to increase developer efficiency considerably.
+You will not use **SAP Fiori elements** in this tutorial, as it utilizes standard templates for creating applications, which significantly increases developer efficiency.

 ### Steps in this Mission